-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

 Anyone who prefers pens over pencils hasn’t seen these.
 Bright florals and chic strips are what catches our eye and definitely will keep us motivated while working on our next project or assignment.

-Syitem Paper Clips, Push Pins and Binder Clip Set (starting at $4.99; amazon.com)
+Syitem Paper Clips, Pushpins and Binder Clip Set (starting at $4.99; amazon.com)

 Bring life to a usually dull office essential.
 The modern set comes with a holder and is offered in pale blue, pink and rose gold.